 How to Get Earthquake Insurance

-There are two options for securing earthquake coverage.
-You can either add on earthquake coverage as an endorsement to your existing homeowners insurance policy or you can get a separate earthquake insurance policy.
+There are two primary options for securing earthquake coverage.
+You can usually either add on earthquake coverage as an endorsement to your existing homeowners insurance policy or you can get a separate earthquake insurance policy.

 Speak with your insurance agent to determine which route is the best for you and your home.
 Keep in mind that your insurer may not offer endorsements for earthquake coverage, so you’ll have to get a separate policy.